bookio/client/README.md

 	</label>
 ```

-The tag <i>data-i18n</i> shows the entry to be added in the json-file, which now looks like this:
+The tag <i>data-i18n</i> shows the entry to be added in the json-file if we want to translate the word 'Who':

 ```
 {